-The read-only data section of the Crypto++ DLL contains an HMAC-SHA1 secret key and value.
-The value is computed by applying an HMAC over the DLL image, excluding the stored HMAC value in the DLL.
-During the software integrity self-test, this value is recomputed and verified to match the value stored in the DLL.
+The HMAC hash is pre-computed by the vendor and stored with in the read-only data section of the DLL in order to be verified.
+During the software integrity self-test, the value is recomputed by applying an HMAC over the DLL image, excluding the stored HMAC value in the DLL.
+The value is then compared to the stored value in the DLL for verification.